-The Housing Authority may maintain one wait list for project-based vouchers where supportive services are provided or the PHA may choose to maintain separate wait lists for different sites.
-Currently, this wait list serves Saybrook Apartments and Serna Village.
-However, the PHA may choose to use this list for additional sites using the same preferences or choose to separate this list to create new separate site-based wait lists to serve a specific site.
-This wait list will continue to exist until all the families are pulled.
+The Housing Authority may maintain one waiting list for project-based vouchers where supportive services are provided or the PHA may choose to maintain separate waiting lists for different sites.
+Currently, this waiting list serves Saybrook Apartments and Serna Village.
+However, the PHA may choose to use this list for additional sites using the same preferences or choose to separate this list to create new separate site-based waiting lists to serve a specific site.
+This waiting list will continue to exist until all the families are pulled.